Talking Points: Sexting

 - Ask your child if they are aware of the consequences of what can happen when an image is sent to someone else online.
 Remind your child that once an image is sent, they have no control over what happens the image.

-- Ask your child if they are aware of the laws surrounding sharing of intimate images of anyone under the age of 17?
-We’ve created a useful article for teens explaining the law on sexting: watchyourspace.ie/sexting-get-the-facts/
+- Ask your child if they are aware of the laws surrounding sharing of intimate images of anyone under the age of 18?
+We’ve created a useful article for teens explaining the facts on sexting.

 - Ask your child about their views on consent.
 Some children may think that because an image has already been shared with them, it is okay to then pass that image on to someone else.
 Discuss the importance of being respectful to others online, children may not understand how harmful sharing intimate images of others can be.